shahriarHasan09/PlatoonSAFE/README.md

 SVR->SetAutoErrorTollerance(false);
 SVR->SetVerbosity(OnlineSVR::VERBOSITY_NORMAL);
 ```
-After initializing the algorithm, it shall be trained using `Train` function, and then, it is prepared to predict values with `Predict` function.
+After initializing the algorithm, it is trained using the `Train` function, and then, it is prepared to predict values with `Predict` function.
 The user can retrain it whenever it is necessary and, in addition, the less relevant samples can also be removed from the training process with the `Forget` function.
 All of them are implemented in the OnlineSVR module, but we have implemented an example in [AIAlgorithms.cc](src/veins/modules/AI/AIAlgorithms.cc), where `setupSVR` initialises a new OnlineSVR instance and `predictWithSVRAndTrain` predicts a new value, retrains the algorithm, and if it has more samples than the limit stablished by the user, it forgets them.

 The NN is defined in [`NNServerThread.py`](examples/human/externalScripts/NNServerThread.py) and the users can change the structure (Lines 58-63), defining a different _tf.keras.Sequential_ network.
 In this script, the number of past samples used to predict (WD_SAMPLES Line 54), the optimizer (Line 64) or the learning rate (Line 57) can also be changed, but the code is only prepared to use a single prediction, therefore, the NN must give a single output (WD_PRED Line 55). `NNServerThread.py` is a thread that shall be called from outside (in this case, [`runSimNN.py`](examples/human/externalScripts/runSimNN.py))